jessicarush/react-notes/nextjs_app_router.md

 ## Route groups

 The hierarchy of the app folder maps directly to URL paths.
 However, it’s possible to break out of this pattern by creating a route group.
-Route groups are created by using parenthesis in the filder name, e.g. `(auth)`.
+Route groups are created by using parenthesis in the folder name, e.g. `(auth)`.
 Route groups can be used to:

 - Organize routes without affecting the URL structure.
 - Opting-in specific route segments into a layout.